-Are you in the market to buy a used car and have discovered that a vehicle you are interested in buying has a salvage title?
+Are you in the market to buy a used car and have discovered that a vehicle you want has a salvage title?
 A salvage title may also be referred to as a restored title.

 By the end of this article, you can make an educated decision on whether a salvage title car is worth it.
-We will also look at several actual vehicles and their damage to be deemed a salvage car.
+We will also examine several vehicles and their damage to be deemed a salvage car.

 What is a salvage car?